Skip to content

 Static Application Security Testing (SAST)

-All customers will be required to perform SAST scans on all codebases included for all images deployed onto Game Warden.
-SAST should be uploaded into the Game Warden application for the initial deployment.
+All customers must perform SAST scans on every codebase in images deployed to Game Warden.
+Customers must upload the SAST results to the Game Warden application for the initial deployment.

 Dynamic Application Security Testing (DAST)